entando/entando-docs/vuepress/docs/next/docs/concepts/custom-resources.md

      `entando-cluster-infrastructure-secret` being replaced by a Secret connecting you to this newly created Entando K8S Service.
 Theoretically one could use multiple Entando K8S Services in a cluster, in which case this property should be false for new Entando K8S Services that should not override the default Secret.
-* `spec.parameters` is a Map of environment variables to pass to the Entando K8S Service Docker image.
+* `spec.environmentVariables` is a Map of environment variables to pass to the Entando K8S Service Docker image.
 For example, this could be used to override the ENTANDO_NAMESPACES_TO_OBSERVE variable that configures the set of Kubernetes namespaces this service should read EntandoDeBundles from.
 Also note that all of the [Spring variables in entando-k8s-service project](https://github.com/entando-k8s/entando-k8s-service/blob/master/src/main/resources/application.properties)